agarrubio/cutl/README.md

 ```
 or
 ```
-alias cutl="cut_lines.pl -z"  To count lines from zero, instead of one
+alias cutl="cut_lines.pl -z"  To count lines from zero, instead of one.
 ```
 ## Usage
 **cutl** has a short help (`cutl -h`).
 This would be a simple use example: